gardinbe/strapi-ts-types/README.md

 # strapi-ts-types
-I couldn't immediately find the types for Strapi api responses.
-So I made them
+Couldnt immediately find the types for Strapi api responses, so I made them